Jakub-Nowicki/Jakub-Nowicki/README.md

 ###

-<p align="left">My name is Jakub Nowicki and I'm a Computer Science and Math student from Poland.</p>
+<p align="left">My name is Jakub Nowicki and I'm a Computer Science and Applied Mathematics student.
+I am from Poland but I am currently studying in United States.</p>

 ###